 Let’s face it, Rome in a day is a pretty daring thought and ambitious task.
 But if you have no other choice or it’s a day trip from Florence, you have got to make it possible, right?
 Here we have drawn a couple of itineraries to make it easier to enjoy your trip if you only have one day in Rome.

 Admittedly, visiting Rome in a day is not easy.
 Getting from a place to the other will require long walks and public transport, either buses or metro.
-If you want to make things easier and smoother, you can book a tour that in 8 hours will take you to the most famous landmarks with private vehicle and you will be able to skip-the-line in the busiest sights such as the Vatican Museums and the Colosseum.
+Unless you have joined an escorted tour to Italy and you have everything covered.
+But if you are traveling independently and want to make things easier and smoother, you can book a single day tour that in 8 hours will take you to the most famous landmarks with private vehicle and you will be able to skip-the-line in the busiest sights such as the Vatican Museums and the Colosseum.

 If you prefer to do it on your own or take only short tours, we have prepared daily themed itineraries.